mysticdyingwhale/UniversityVault/University/CS/OS/File Systems.md

 Notes about inodes:

-- stored in a fixed-size array
+- Stored in a fixed-size array
 - Size of array fixed when disk is initialized; can't be changed
 - Multiple inodes in a disk block
 - Lives in known location